jundalisay/superblist/content/en/research/leibniz/monadology/part-2.md

 - those of reasoning
 - those of fact

-Truths of reasoning are necessary, and their opposite is impossible; and those of fact are contingent, and their opposite is possible.
+Truths of reasoning are necessary.
+Their opposite is impossible.
+Those of fact are contingent.
+Their opposite is possible.
 When a truth is necessary, you can find the reason by analysis, breaking it down into simpler ideas and truths, until you reach primary ones.

 34. This is how mathematicians use analysis to reduce theorems about what is true, and rules for constructions, to definitions, axioms, and postulates.